Christian influences on the Islamic world: Cultural influence

 luminure from the Hunayn ibn-Ishaq al-'Ibadi manuscript of the Isagoge.
 Hunayn ibn-Ishaq was a famous and influential Christian scholar, physician, and scientist of ethnic Arab descent.

 Christians (particularly Nestorian Christians) contributed to the Arab Islamic civilization during the Umayyad and the Abbasid periods by translating works of Greek philosophers to Syriac and afterwards to Arabic.
 During the 4th through the 7th centuries, scholarly work in the Syriac and Greek languages was either newly initiated, or carried on from the Hellenistic period.
 Centers of learning and of transmission of classical wisdom included colleges such as the School of Nisibis, and later the School of Edessa, and the renowned hospital and medical academy of Jundishapur; libraries included the Library of Alexandria and the Imperial Library of Constantinople; other centers of translation and learning functioned at Merv, Thessalonica, Nishapur and Ctesiphon, situated just south of what later became Baghdad.
 The House of Wisdom was a library, translation institute, and academy established in Abbasid-era Baghdad, Iraq.
 Nestorians played a prominent role in the formation of Arab culture, with the Jundishapur school being prominent in the late Sassanid, Umayyad and early Abbasid periods.
 Notably, eight generations of the Nestorian Bukhtishu family served as private doctors to caliphs and sultans between the 8th and 11th centuries.

 Translation of Greek works to Arabic was almost exclusively performed by Christian scholars.
-Egyptian priest and philosopher Jurj (or George) Shihatah Qanawati mentions over sixty translators, all of whom were Christians except one jew and one Sabaean.
-Baghdad received Scholars from all over the Abbasid Caliphate who offered their services to the caliphs and rich sponsors.
+Egyptian priest and philosopher George Chehata Anawati mentions over sixty translators, all of whom were Christians except one Jew and one Sabaean.
+Baghdad received scholars from all over the Abbasid Caliphate who offered their services to the caliphs and rich sponsors.
 Some sponsors are known to have paid in gold the weight of each book translated into Arabic.
 The Nestorian Christian Hunayn ibn Ishaq, who worked as a writer and a teacher in the House of Wisdom, was one of the most influential translators of Greek medical and scientific treatises of his day.